Yash-Bhardwaj-25/delta-demo/README.md

 # delta-demo
-It is a Demo Reposotories
+It is a Demo Reposotories for git and github.